 The LIRE request handler supports the following operations:

-The request handler re-rank the results received from Solr.
-If you request first five products, internally it will request Solr for the much larger amount (by default, 10000 candidates) and re-rank them, and trim the results to the specified value (in “rows”).
+The request handler re-ranks the results received from Solr.
+If you request the first five products, internally it will request Solr for a much larger amount (by default, 10,000 candidates), re-rank them, and trim the results to the specified value (in rows).

 Using lirefunc

-Note that if you send the parameters using an URL you might take extra care of the URL encoding, ie. white space, the “=” sign, etc. Examples:
+Note that if you send the parameters using a URL, you might need to take extra care with the URL encoding, i.e., white space, the = sign, etc.

 Performance